RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Method

-While the most likely pose (i.e., with maximum probability density) may seem like a good candidate -- for instance in the case of Gaussian or other unimodal distributions -- it can be ill-defined (e.g., for uniform distributions, see Figure~\ref{fig:frechetplots} left) or not representative (e.g., in the case of a distribution with an anomalous sharp spike in its density, Figure~\ref{fig:frechetplots}, right).
+While the most likely pose (i.e., with maximum probability density) may seem like a good candidate -- for instance in the case of Gaussian or other unimodal distributions -- it can be ill-defined (e.g., for uniform distributions, see Fig.~\ref{fig:frechetplots}, top) or not representative (e.g., in the case of a distribution with an anomalous sharp spike in its density, Fig.~\ref{fig:frechetplots}, middle).
 To establish a general definition, we use the \emph{Fréchet mean}~\citep{Pennec_2006} or Riemannian center of mass, a measure of the central tendency of the distribution on the group manifold.
 Given any distribution $\mu$ over $\gG$, its Fréchet mean $\mathcal{F}(\mu)$ is the unique transformation minimizing the expected squared Riemannian distance $d_\gR$ to samples from $\mu$:

-Under mild conditions, the Fréchet mean provides a unique centroid~\citep{Afsari_2011} that aligns with intuition for common cases: it corresponds to the midpoint for symmetric uniform distributions (Figure~\ref{fig:frechetplots}, \emph{left}) and the peak for strongly unimodal ones (e.g. Gaussian).
+Under mild conditions, the Fréchet mean provides a unique centroid~\citep{Afsari_2011} that aligns with intuition for common cases: it corresponds to the midpoint for symmetric uniform distributions and the peak for strongly unimodal ones (e.g. Gaussian). \changes{However, in certain multimodal cases, e.g., a bimodal distribution on $SO(2)$ with opposing identical peaks (Fig.~\ref{fig:frechetplots}, bottom), the Fréchet mean may fall outside the support of $\mu$.
+This would lead to an out-of-distribution canonicalization, affecting downstream tasks (Sec.~\ref{sec:group-inv-backbone}).
+Therefore, we propose a robust Fréchet mean extension based on robust \emph{M-estimators}~\citep{Shevlyakov2008RedescendingM} that we coin the \emph{Tukey-Fréchet mean} \(\gF_r(\mu)\):}

+\changes{where \(m(u; c)\) is the Tukey biweight loss~\citep{Rousseeuw_Hubert_2011,Shin_Oh_2022}.
+This variation extends the Fréchet mean and converges consistently to the same mode in multimodal distributions (cf. Appendix~\ref{appx:robust_mean}).
+For simplicity, we derive our theoretical framework with the classical Fréchet mean, whose properties are well established, but in practice, the robust Tukey-Fréchet can be used as a drop-in replacement.}

 We thus define our target distribution $\mu_{[x]}$ in \eqref{eq:gamma_s_plus_eps} as the probability distribution over $\gG$ that is centered at the group identity $e$ in the Fréchet sense, i.e., satisfying $\mathcal{F}(\mu_{[x]}) = e$.
 Consequently, the reference pose $\gamma_{[x]}$ (the natural pose) corresponds implicitly to the Fréchet mean (i.e., the upright ‘7’ in the previous example).
 Our objective is to estimate this well-behaved $\mu_{[x]}$ from unlabeled data.
 The subsequent section details our method for achieving this by normalizing the arbitrarily offset outputs of IE-AEs.